dschil138/chatterstack/README.md

 max_tokens=200
 ```

-You can change any of these in several ways, depending on what is convenient to you.
+There are several ways to change these, depending on what is convenient to you.

 The most obvious way is just to pass them as arguments when you make the call.
 For instance, if you wanted GPT-4 and 800 max tokens: